dvd940/Udacity_Self-Driving_Car/Project3/README.md

 The first stage of the project involved collecting data that would be used to train a neural network.

 A driving simulator was provided where a simulated car was able to drive around a test track.
-In training mode, an image was recorded from 3 positions at the front of the car (left, center and right) in addition to steering, throttle, brake and speed data as the simulated car traversed around a test track.
+In training mode, an image was recorded from 3 positions at the front of the car (left, center and right) in addition to steering, throttle, brake and speed data as the simulated car traversed around the track.
 The steering data was the variable that needed to be predicted when running in autonomous mode.

 Examples of these collected images are shown here.